 Dr Charlotte Braungardt

-I am Associate Professor (Senior Lecturer) in Environmental Science and Assistant Head of School for Environmental Science within the School of Geography, Earth and Environmental Sciences (SoGEES).
+I am Associate Professor (Senior Lecturer) in Environmental Science within the School of Geography, Earth and Environmental Sciences (SoGEES).
 My main roles in learning and teaching are in BSc (Hons) Environmental Science and MSc Environmental Consultancy.
+I am actively promoting personal and professional development of our students, have introduced resilience education into the curriculum of undergraduate courses within SoGEES and support mental health initiatives university-wide through the Resilience Education Community of Practice.

-I am a member of the Biogeochemistry Research Centre (BGC: http://www1.plymouth.ac.uk/research/bgc/Pages/default.aspx ), it's sub-group Biogeochemistry and Environmental Analytical Chemistry (BEACh: http://www.plymouth.ac.uk/research/beach ) and the Environmental Science Research Group.
+I am a member of the Biogeochemistry Research Centre (BGC: https://www.plymouth.ac.uk/research/biogeochemistry ) and the Marine Institute (MI: https://www.plymouth.ac.uk/research/institutes/marine-institute).
 My research activities centre around the geochemistry of mine waste and its impact on the aquatic and terrestrial environments and mitigation.
+I am active in science communication and citizen science in recognition of their role in public engagement, conservation and sustainable development.

 In my previous career, I graduated as a Dipl.-Ing.
 Electrical Engineering/Communication Electronics in 1989 and worked as a project engineer in industrial process controll systems for the engineering consultancy Metallurgische Gesellschaft/LURGI in Germany until 1993.